JaesungBae/DeepSpeech2Korean/README.md

 References
 ---
 Most of it has been referenced in https://github.com/SeanNaren/deepspeech.pytorch
-* Amodei, Dario, et al. "Deep speech 2: End-to-end speech recognition in english and mandarin."
-International Conference on Machine Learning.
+* Amodei, Dario, et al. "Deep speech 2: End-to-end speech recognition in english and mandarin." *International Conference on Machine Learning*.
 2016.

 Authors
 ---